-We have our statutory seat in the Netherlands and our sole place of management in Germany and are therefore tax resident in Germany as from the date of this prospectus (both under German domestic law and for purposes of the German-Dutch tax treaty).
-Thus, we qualify as a corporation subject to German unlimited liability for corporate income tax purposes and are treated as a resident of German unlimited liability for corporate income tax purposes and are treated as a resident of German unlimited liability for corporate income tax purposes and are treated as a resident of German unlimited liability for corporate income tax purposes may change in the future.
+We have our statutory seat in the Netherlands and our sole place of management in Germany and are therefore tax resident in Germany as of the date of this prospectus (both under German domestic law and for purposes of the German-Dutch tax treaty).
+Thus, we qualify as a corporation subject to German unlimited liability for corporate income tax purposes and are treated as a resident of Germany under the Dutch-German tax treaty.
+However, because our tax residency depends on future facts regarding our place of management, the German unlimited liability for corporate income tax purposes may change in the future.
 We assume for all purposes herein that we shall be tax resident in Germany at all relevant points in time when taxable events may occur.
+For the avoidance of doubt, any tax effects in relation to the Warrants or Class A Shares (other than as regards withholding tax as addressed below) are out of scope of this prospectus.